yjy941124/COMS4156/README.md

 ```
 sudo mongod
 ```
-in a SECOND terminal, then do
+in a SECOND terminal, do
 ```
 node index.js
 ```